-Providing a decent home for the bettas in the world is key to their wellbeing and overall healthy existence.
+Providing a decent home for the bettas in the world is key to their well-being and overall health.

 Despite its practical small size, the best 5-gallon tank for your Betta fish should definitely include the right side equipment and not just a glossy design.
 Of course, so should a 10 gallon one or even a 20 gallon one and these are, in fact, an even better choice for the fish itself.